 - Running an errand?
 Leave your pet at home.
 Although walking your dog while tackling your daily chores may seem like you’re accomplishing double-duty, the reality is that it only takes a few seconds for a dog-napper to take off with your pet.

 - Follow the same rules for pets of all breeds and sizes.
-Although purebreds and small dogs are the most desirable to a thief for obvious reasons, big friendly dogs or mixed breeds can be just as easily lured into a get-away car waiting nearby.
+Although purebreds and small dogs tend to be the most desirable to a thief, big friendly dogs or mixed breeds can be just as easily lured into a get-away car waiting nearby.

 - Microchip your pet.
 It only takes a second for a thief to remove your pet’s collar, making them very difficult to identify should they turn up at an animal shelter or hospital.
 Quick and painless, microchipping your pet is extremely important to ensure that you and your pet are reunited.

 If you find yourself in a situation where you think your pet was stolen:

 - Immediately file a report with your local police department and animal control.

 - Contact your pet’s microchip company, as well as local animal shelters and hospitals to see if your pet has turned up.

 - Post fliers around your neighborhood, especially in public spaces and businesses, with your pet’s photo, name, breed(s), color, weight and any distinguishing characteristics.